Value of Research Funding Toolkit

 • Highlighting real people—researchers, patients, or staff—whose work or care depends on NIH support.

-• Writing an op-ed or letter to the editor that explains what’s at stake for your community if funding is cut.
+• Writing an op-ed or letter to the editor that explains what’s at stake for your community if funding is not maintained

 • Inviting journalists to tour your lab or meet with faculty and students working on NIH-backed projects.